shapr/ghclive/README.md

 Quick start installation
 ------------------------
-`git clone https://github.com/shapr/ghclive.git && cd ghclive && cabal build && ghclive`
+`git clone https://github.com/shapr/ghclive.git && cd ghclive && cabal install && ghclive`
 then point your browser to [http://localhost:3000](http://localhost:3000)

 Here's some source code to paste into the editor buffer: